 Telcred uses the O3C (One-Click-Connection-Component) technology developed by Axis Communications, which makes the door controllers both simple to install and secure.
 With O3C, door controllers connect to the Telcred service using an encrypted outgoing IP-connection, which means that in most cases there is no need to configure firewalls or routers.
 After the physical installation, the installer pushes a button on the controller which then automatically downloads the connection settings from an Axis server and immediately uses them to connect to the Telcred service.

-The Telcred Entry app for iOS and Android can be used to open doors as a complement or alternative to traditional cards and keyfobs.
-Opening a door with the app typically takes less than a second and can be used to let someone in remotely.
-Alternatively, if all users have the app neither cards nor readers are necessary!
+The Telcred Personal and Telcred Home apps for iOS and Android can be used to open doors as a complement or alternative to traditional cards and keyfobs.
+Opening a door with an app typically takes less than a second and can be used to let someone in remotely.
+If all users can use an app neither cards nor readers are necessary!
 Using a smartphone instead of a card has the added benefit of better security.
 Compared to access cards, most people are less likely to lose or lend their phone to someone else or to share their PIN.
 Another form of mobile access is through a URL for visitors (see directly below).

 The Telcred system has been designed to be simple to administrate, yet able to handle large and complex installations.
 A key aspect of the latter is delegation.
 With the Telcred solution, it is simple to let different organizations, e.g. tenants or sub-contractors, manage their own doors, users, and access rights.
 At the same time, simple yet powerful features allow for sharing of users and access rights between organizations.
 This functionality supports use cases where e.g. a user belonging to one organization must first pass doors belonging to another organization in order to get to his/her own area of the building.
-More information about delegation can be found here.
+Delegation is managed through a separate web interface: Site Manager.